-If the review editors are satisfied with the authors'efforts at amending the manuscript, they then briefly finalize their Interactive Review Reports, which automatically notifies the associate editor of article acceptance.
-The associate editor accepts the final version of the manuscript within five days, and this action does not require the approval of the specialty chief editor.
+If the review editors endorse publication of the manuscript in its current form, they must finalize their Interactive Review Reports, which automatically notifies the associate editor.
+The associate editor can then either accept the final version of the manuscript, or request further changes as necessary, typically within five days.
+Provisional acceptance of a manuscript can be done by associate editors and does not require the approval of the specialty chief editor.

 Once a manuscript is accepted, the authors receive an automated notification informing them of the acceptance and the provisional PDF will instantly appear online.
 Review editors are invited to publish a one-page joint commentary to be linked to the published article, however this is not mandatory.
 Payment of the publication fee is required within thirty days of acceptance and necessary before final publication of the manuscript.

 Articles can only be rejected by the chief editor, while the associate editor who handles an article can only recommend to reject an article.
 The chief editor may override an associate editor's recommendation to reject the article and insist to call in further review editors to continue the review process.